 Squamish and Whistler

 We have no posts about Squamish to share with you (yet), but Chris used to own a hostel there and his brother owns a cafe, an ice cream shop, and a climbing gym in town, so we're definitely qualified to answer any questions.
 Ask away in the comments below!

 Squamish is also way cheaper than Whistler.
 And since it's only forty-five minutes away it's worth considering staying there to save money.
 But if you insist on staying in Whistler, at least save some money by checking out our post on how to find cheap(-er) accommodation and our guide to Whistler's hostels.

 It's unlike any other island in the Pacific Northwest (maybe because it's really just a giant sandbar).
 And they say it's got the warmest water of anywhere on the Pacific Coast north of Mexico!

-In the summer months, you can find yourself biking from winery to winery, laying by the lake in the dry heat, and munching on the fresh berries and local produce the valley produces every summer.
+In the summer months, you can bike from winery to winery, lay by the lake in the dry heat, and munch on the fresh berries and local produce the valley produces every summer.

-Other Vancouver Guides
+Other Helpful Vancouver Guides

 - Airbnb's City Guide.
 A little-known experiment by Airbnb, it's a compilation of all the insider tips from hosts around the city.
-It's way better than Google Reviews, TripAdvisor, Yelp, or whatever else.
+It's better than Google Reviews, TripAdvisor, Yelp, or whatever else.

 - Vancouver Tourism's Story Sheets.
 These aren't meant to be seen by the public.
 They're made to help tourism "insiders"—influencers, agencies, and media—come up with fresh things to write about.
 Why not skip the middleman and go straight to the source?